Cannabis Cultivation in Atlantic Canada with a Global Perspective

-Weed VR’s proprietary digital 3D scanning process allows Biome Grow to create a comprehensive strain library that will contain strains from around the world and will incorporate new strains as they are developed.
-The platform will then pair this data with that collected from scientific lab data and consumer reviews to provide consumers with the information needed to make an educated cannabis purchase without having to visit a physical dispensary.
+Weed VR’s proprietary digital 3D scanning process enables Biome Grow to create a comprehensive strain library comprised of strains from around the world that incorporate new strains as they are developed.
+The platform is then able to pair this data with that collected from scientific lab data and consumer reviews to provide consumers with the information needed to make an educated cannabis purchase without having to visit a physical dispensary.

 Red Sands Craft Cannabis

-In October 2018, Biome Grow introduced their new brand and subsidiary, Red Sands Craft Cannabis Co.
-Red Sands will be focused on providing Prince Edward Island’s (PEI) local and tourist markets with locally produced and regionally grown cannabis products.
-The Red Sands cannabis brand will reflect PEI’s iconic red sand beaches and the locally produced craft goods and services.
+In October 2018, Biome Grow introduced its new brand and subsidiary, Red Sands Craft Cannabis Co.
+Red Sand’s strategy is focused on providing Prince Edward Island’s (PEI) local and tourist markets with locally-produced and regionally-grown cannabis products.
+The Red Sands cannabis brand is expected to reflect PEI’s iconic red sand beaches and the locally-produced craft goods and services.